Skip to main content

 • initialize -- in declarative self-initialization

-• context -- in API profiles
+• flow -- in the workflows API

 When doing so, the name of this outer grouping block is used for the request and response dynamic data source and must be specified.